Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: Qualitative and Analytical Analysis

+In this section, we present a qualitative analysis of the trade-offs of various inter-phase choices and their runtime and storage implications.
+Table~\ref{tables:inter_equations} summarizes the runtime and intermediate buffering requirements for inter-phase dataflows that we derive here.
+We also focus on the intra-phase dataflow implications on inter-phase dataflows where both the phases are interdependent.
+Thus multiphase dataflow space is non-trivial.
+For the analysis in this section, we focus on AC computation order, but the same concepts apply to CA.

-\subsubsection{Sequential Dataflow}
+\subsection{Sequential Dataflow}

-In sequential dataflow, the phases simply run one after the other using any intra-phase dataflow.
+Recall that in sequential dataflow, the phases simply run one after the other using any intra-phase dataflow.
 The overall latency is the sum of latencies of individual phases.
-The entire intermediate matrix is first written to the memory by first phase and then read from the memory by second phase.
-Hence the intermediate storage (Buffer\textsubscript{inter}) used is simply the number of output elements which is V$\times$F data elements as shown in Fig~\ref{fig:MemHrch}a.
-Such amount of data cannot be stored on-chip for large graphs and hence incurs high energy overhead.
+The entire intermediate matrix is first written to the memory by the first phase and then read from the memory by the second phase.
+Hence, as Fig.~\ref{fig:MemHrch}a) shows, the intermediate matrix occupancy in the memory is simply the number of elements of Intermediate matrix which is V$\times$F. Such amount of data cannot be stored on-chip for large graphs, as Fig.~\ref{fig:pipeline_figure} shows, and would incur higher energy than the other inter-phase dataflows.